Contact

 Address

 Have questions about buying or selling in Lavon?
-Talk to The Dunnican Team — we serve buyers and sellers across Collin County and the eastern DFW corridor with clear, data-driven guidance.
+Talk to The Dunnican Team — we serve buyers and sellers across Collin County and can help you navigate current market conditions with clear, data-driven guidance.

 Lake Access, Collin County Value, and a Community Still Finding Its Stride